FarmDyn/documentation/docs/template/biogas_module.md

 The production technology imposes a second bound by connecting a specific fermenter volume, *p\_volFermMonthly,* to each engine size.
-The fermenter volume is exogenously given under the assumption of a 90 day hydraulic retention time and an input mix of 70 percent maize silage and 30 percent manure.
+The fermenter volume is exogenously given under the assumption of a 90-day hydraulic retention time and an input mix of 70% maize silage and 30% manure.
 Hence, the input quantity derived from crops, *v\_usedCropBiogas,* and manure, *v\_usedManBiogas,* is bound by the fermenter size, *v\_totVolFermMonthly.*